WhiteflagProtocol/whiteflag-standard/wf-specification.md

-It would be very easy for anyone to develop a web application to actively monitor all these sorts of messages and project this information on a map, creating broad awareness of the danger among aid workers and local populations.
+It would be very easy for anyone to develop a web application to actively monitor all these sorts of messages and project this information on a map, creating broad awareness of the danger amongst aid workers and local populations.

 ## Use case 4: Proof of Life by a Journalist